bedel13/php-framework/README.md

   <img src="logo.png" alt="Framework Logo" width="200" height="200">
 </p>

-# Your Simple PHP Framework
+# Simple PHP Framework

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Welcome to Your Simple PHP Framework! 🚀
+Welcome to Simple PHP Framework! 🚀

-Your Framework is an educational PHP framework thoughtfully designed to assist you in learning web development.
+This framework is an educational PHP framework thoughtfully designed to assist you in learning web development.
 It serves as a valuable resource to enhance your PHP knowledge and deepen your understanding of web application development.

 ## Features